Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Experiments

 \paragraph{Baselines.} To evaluate the effectiveness of our approach, we compare against several representative baselines.
 For continual learning, we consider ER \cite{rolnick2019experience}, EWC \cite{kirkpatrick2017overcoming}, GEM \cite{lopez2017gradient}, and O-LoRA \cite{wang2023orthogonal}, covering replay-based, regularization-based, and adapter-based strategies.
 For privacy protection, we include DPSGD \cite{abadi2016deep} and a frozen embedding with additive noise (FN) as baselines.
 Additionally, we report two control setups: Multitask training (MTL) is always regarded as the upper bound, which simultaneously learns all tasks (MTL), and Sequential Finetuning (SeqFT), which sequentially learns each task.

-\paragraph{Implementation Details.} In our experiments, we train our models on A800-80GB GPUs.
-All methods employ the LLaMA-2-7B-hf \cite{touvron2023llama} for text-based tasks.
-For all baseline methods, we follow the implementation details and configurations from the original papers to ensure faithful reproduction.
-During training, we train each task for three epochs with a batch size of 32.
-For the hyperparameters of our approach, we set $\alpha = 0.5$, $\epsilon_{\text{upper}} = \lambda_{\text{max}} = 10$, $\epsilon_{\text{lower}} = \lambda_{\text{min}} = 1$, $\delta=1.0e-6$, $\lambda_{\text{unlearn}} = 1$, and $\theta = 0.6$.
-We use AdamW as the optimizer with a learning rate of $5.0e-4$ and employ a cosine learning rate scheduler.
+Furthermore, to provide a comprehensive comparison in fine-grained privacy, we also include PMixED \cite{flemings2024differentially}, a recent token-level privacy baseline.